Urban Alert

 Wireframe

-We began by sketching our refined concept and created wireframes for seven core tasks: five for mobile and two for Apple Watch.
-I was responsible for designing the map navigation feature on both platforms, as well as the search and filtering system
+We began by sketching our refined concept and developing wireframes for seven core tasks, five for mobile and two for Apple Watch.
+I focused on designing the map-based navigation across both platforms, along with the search and filtering experience.

-We began by sketching our refined concept and created wireframes for seven core tasks: five for mobile and two for Apple Watch.
-I was responsible for designing the map navigation feature on both platforms, as well as the search and filtering system
+We began by sketching our refined concept and developing wireframes for seven core tasks, five for mobile and two for Apple Watch.
+I focused on designing the map-based navigation across both platforms, along with the search and filtering experience.

 Usability Testing